arielrvjr/natify/.github/PULL_REQUEST_TEMPLATE.md

-## Descripción
+## Description
-Breve descripción de los cambios realizados.
+Brief description of the changes made.

-## Tipo de Cambio
+## Type of Change
-- [ ] Bug fix (cambio que corrige un issue)
+- [ ] Bug fix (change that fixes an issue)
-- [ ] Nueva funcionalidad (cambio que agrega funcionalidad)
+- [ ] New feature (change that adds functionality)
-- [ ] Breaking change (fix o feature que causa incompatibilidad)
+- [ ] Breaking change (fix or feature that causes incompatibility)
-- [ ] Documentación (cambios solo en documentación)
+- [ ] Documentation (documentation-only changes)
-- [ ] Refactorización (cambios que no corrigen bugs ni agregan features)
+- [ ] Refactoring (changes that don't fix bugs or add features)
-- [ ] Performance (mejoras de rendimiento)
+- [ ] Performance (performance improvements)
-- [ ] Test (agregar o modificar tests)
+- [ ] Test (add or modify tests)

 ## Checklist
-- [ ] Mi código sigue las convenciones del proyecto
+- [ ] My code follows the project's conventions
-- [ ] He realizado un self-review de mi código
+- [ ] I have performed a self-review of my code
-- [ ] He comentado código complejo donde sea necesario
+- [ ] I have commented complex code where necessary
-- [ ] He actualizado la documentación si es necesario
+- [ ] I have updated the documentation if necessary
-- [ ] Mis cambios no generan warnings
+- [ ] My changes don't generate warnings
-- [ ] He agregado tests que prueban mi fix/feature
+- [ ] I have added tests that test my fix/feature
-- [ ] Los tests nuevos y existentes pasan localmente
+- [ ] New and existing tests pass locally
-- [ ] He actualizado el CHANGELOG.md (si existe)
+- [ ] I have updated CHANGELOG.md (if it exists)
-- [ ] He actualizado la versión en package.json si es necesario
+- [ ] I have updated the version in package.json if necessary

 ## Testing
-Describe los tests que ejecutaste para verificar tus cambios.
+Describe the tests you ran to verify your changes.

-## Screenshots (si aplica)
+## Screenshots (if applicable)
-Si los cambios afectan la UI, agrega screenshots.
+If the changes affect the UI, add screenshots.

-## Información Adicional
+## Additional Information
-Cualquier otra información relevante para los revisores.
+Any other relevant information for reviewers.

-## Issues Relacionados
+## Related Issues
-Closes #(número de issue)
+Closes #(issue number)